BASENJI AFRICA DOG

 Photos Soul of Africa Vlg.
 Könemann

-The god Egou, the causer of car exidents, asks for dog blood
+The god Egou asks for dog blood

-Photos Die Medizin der schwarzen Götter Haymon Vlg.
+Photos Die Medizin der schwarzen Götter Haymon Vlg

 Basenjis Zoo Berlin